 Aspects can be cast both by the planets (Graha Drishti) and by the signs (Rashi Dṛishti).
 Planetary aspects are a function of desire, while sign aspects are a function of awareness.

 9. Yoga – Special Planetary Combination

-Raja Yoga is Subha (‘auspicious’) Yoga that gives success and a grand rise in career or business, and a greater degree of financial prosperity particularly during the Dasha of the planets that give rise to Raj Yoga.
+Raja Yoga is Subha (‘auspicious’) Yoga that gives success, a grand rise in career or business, and a greater degree of financial prosperity, particularly during the Dasha of the planets that give rise to Raja Yoga.
 However, these results get adversely modified by the presence of other Ashubha (‘inauspicious’) and Aristha Yogas.

-Dhana Yoga is astrological combinations for wealth and prosperity.
-Dhana Yoga – causes planets and the Bhavas associate with earning, acquisition and accumulation of wealth.
+Dhana Yoga is an astrological combination of wealth and prosperity.
+Dhana Yoga – causes planets and the Bhavas associate with earning, acquisition, and accumulation of wealth.
 Jupiter is one of the natural Dhana-karaka (significator of wealth); a strong Jupiter gives lifelong prosperity and financial stability.